plgd-dev/doc/content/en/docs/services/http-gateway/http-gateway.md

    - GetPendingCommands: Retrieves pending commands for devices.
    - CancelPendingCommands: Cancels resource commands.

+5. Service management:
+   - GetServicesMetadata: Retrieves metadata of services, which are running.

 For more detailed information, refer to the [HTTP Gateway API documentation](/docs/services/http-gateway/http-api).
 Additionally, specific details about the integration with the gRPC Gateway API can be found [here](/docs/services/grpc-gateway/grpc-api).